oinouejp/Excel-WBS-Master/README.md

 # 7. Uninstallation

 Simply delete the files.
-Registry and system folders in Windows are not used.
+Neither registry nor system folders in Windows are used.

 # 8. Trial Period and License Key